Retail Solutions Inc.

-Founded in 2003, Retail Solutions Inc (RSi) is a software company based in Mountain View, CA that provides software-as-a-service products for data management, reporting and business intelligence, and point of sale applications.
+Retail Solutions Inc (RSi) is a software company based in Mountain View, California, that provides software-as-a-service products for data management, reporting and business intelligence, and point of sale applications.
 RSi was named by Forbes as the biggest SaaS company you've never heard of.
-The company started out selling radio-frequency identification (RFID) software before moving into its current business.
+The company started out selling radio-frequency identification software before moving into its current business.
 In October 2020, RSi was acquired by IRI Worldwide.